CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/VebHTUonOSs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Once you have logged in to the SD Desktop service, you can launch virtual machines for your project.
 Each project can have 3 Virtual Machines running in the same time.
 These virtual machines can be used by all project members.
 Thus, if you add colleagues/collaborators as project members in the same CSC project, they will also be able to connect to the Virtual Machine and access the data stored in your project.
 However, note that there can be in maximum 10 simultaneous connections to one VM at a time.
 Once a Virtual Machine is launced it will run utill it is deleted.

+The SD Desktop interface is composed of two parts:**Connections page** that allows you to see your active virtual machines and connect to these machines.
+From this page you can move to **SD Desktop Management page** were you can launch new virtual machines and delte old ones.
+The same SD Desktop interface is used to manage VMs of all your CSC projects that have access to SD Desktop.
+If you are member in several SD Desktop projects you must always make sure that you are using the right project when managing or using virtual machines.

 To start a new virtual Machine in SD Desktiop click first: **Go To SD Desktop Management page**